 Research continues to show that gender differences begin to have an impact on girls in their middle years of schooling.
 In line with our belief that girls from adolescence excel in an all-girl learning environment, we begin our girls-only Middle Years Program in Years 5 and 6 as part of the transition into our girls-only Senior School by further developing links to the Senior School facilities, teachers and programs.

 The specific focus in Year 5 is on Science and Technology and, through our 1:1 Laptop Program, Information and Communication Technology skills are accelerated, helping students optimise their learning through technology.
 To celebrate the learning throughout their primary years, Year 6 students complete an independent, in-depth research inquiry culminating in the PYP Exhibition.

 An emphasis on the Performing Arts prepares students for our annual Year 6 musical production.
 Students participate in music and performance through choir, ensemble, music and movement classes and private instrumental lessons.

 Years 5 and 6 are important leadership years at Toorak College and our ‘Leadership Through Service’ philosophy nurtures independence, decision-making and responsible citizenship.
 Year 6 students have an opportunity to hold a variety of leadership roles throughout the year.

 Additionally, our Outdoor Education Program explores a range of important cultural, historical, social, civic and recreational activities through excursions to Melbourne, Ballarat and Canberra.

-For more detail on our Junior School program, download a copy of the Junior School Student Experience flyer today.
+For more detail on our Junior School program, download a copy of the Junior School Student Experience brochure today.